 - Holding an actual camera, no matter how small, changes things.
 It puts you in a photographer mindset.

-The G7x Mark II for video
+Canon G7X Mark II review for video

 The only video I’ve captured so far was a moment when two geese started having words with each other.
 It was in my pocket and within seconds I was able to capture all the geese action.